fpalm1991/vue-campaign-manager/README.md

 ## Features

 -   **Campaign Management**: Create, edit, and delete campaigns.
 -   **Campaign Monitoring**: Keep track of campaign important information such as start and end dates and budgets.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.